sahuno/dorado_ont_wf/README.md

 a. edit `samples_fast5_2_pod5.yaml` with paths to fast5
 b. lunch program with `$ sh run_Snakefile_fast5_pod5.sh`

+Notes on pod5 conversion
+i. fast5 to pod5 is a looses conversion.
+Implies you can delete your original fast5 after conversion without loosing sleep. ii. `pod5 convert fast5` allows multi-threading with `--threads #` option iii. pod5 can be installed via `pip install pod5` iv.
+You don't need unecessary memory for pod5 conversion.
+3GB is enough.
+You do need lots of cpus though for threading

 Step 2. modified base calling with dorado on .pod5 files and subsequent methylation extraction with modkit

 ## notes on run time